 The Sansevieria Cleopatra is well regarded for its large, beautiful, and intricately patterned leaves.
-This succulent plant is easy to care for when you know what you’re doing, but mistakes can cause catastrophic damage.
+This snake plant is easy to care for when you know what you’re doing, but mistakes can cause catastrophic damage.
 Fortunately, we’ll provide everything you need to know to keep your plant happy, healthy, and thriving.

 Sansevieria Cleopatra – Basic Information